iredmail/docs/en_US/installation/0-install.iredmail.enterprise.md

 ```

 - It runs a web server on port `8080` for initial deployment, please visit
-  <http://your-server:8080> with a web browser and go through the wizard to
+  `http://your-server:8080` with your favourite web browser and go through the
-  finish the installation.
+  wizard to finish the installation.
 - After deployment succeeded, it closes port `8080` and runs on port
   `127.0.0.1:7793`.
 Nginx is configured to proxy requests to it through URI
+  `/admin/` (this URI can be customized on web UI during installation),
-  `/admin/`, please visit <httpS://your-server/admin/> to access it.
+  please visit `httpS://your-server/admin/` to access it to manage your
+  iRedMail server.

 Below are screenshots of the installation wizard.